X-ray

 How the Test is Performed

-The test is done in a hospital radiology department or in the health care provider's office.
+The test is done in a hospital radiology department or in your health care provider's office.
 How you are positioned depends on the type of x-ray being done.
 Several different x-ray views may be needed.

 You need to stay still when you are having an x-ray.
 Motion can cause blurry images.
 You may be asked to hold your breath or not move for a second or two when the image is being taken.